scijava/scijava/docs/ops/doc/index.rst

 Welcome to the Ops documentation!
 ====================================
-SciJava Ops is a library for extensible algorithm retrieval and execution.
+SciJava Ops is a framework for extensible algorithm retrieval and execution.
 SciJava Ops Image is a collection of Ops for scientific image processing, built on SciJava Ops.

 The combination of these libraries allows declarative image analysis workflows, allowing users to think more about the *what* than the *how*.